 I require that all pregnant Guardian Home dogs return to me one week prior to their due date.
 This ensures them time to settle in and start nesting in preparation for the birth of their puppies.
 Once the puppies are born and Mom is settled in, her Guardian family is welcome to schedule visits with her and the new babies as often as they wish while she is with me.
 Once the puppies are weaned, sometime between 6-7 weeks of age, the Guardian Program dog is then ready to go back home with her family.
 By this time, Mom is usually more than ready to have puppies with their sharp little teeth weaned, and ready to go back to her family.

 I require between 2-4 litters from our Guardian Home Program dogs once they are in the breeding program.
 Each dog will be individually assessed with each breeding and litter produced.
 Providence Labradoodles takes the health and well-being of each and every one of my breeding dogs very seriously.
 It is my top priority to ensure they are in optimum condition for each litter they produce, which is why I work with homes in Ohio exclusively.
 If I have accomplished my goals in breed development, I may select to retire them early, or may select to breed them out to the full four litters.
 It will be solely the decision of Providence Labradoodles, and it is my right exclusively to make that decision.
 Upon retirement, I will spay/neuter them and transfer ownership to their Guardian family where they can be your pet with no further requirements.

 Any medical costs related to the breeding, and any stud fee costs required to produce the litter are the sole responsibility of Providence Labradoodles.
-The Guardian Program families are only responsible for routine maintenance and medical care, such as, but not limited to, feeding, vaccinations, flea, tick and heart-worm preventative, just as they would if they had a spayed/neutered family pet.
+The Guardian Program families are only responsible for routine maintenance and medical care, such as, but not limited to, feeding, nutritional supplements, vaccinations, flea, tick and heart-worm preventative, just as they would if they had a spayed/neutered family pet.